SJCOE SCIENCE FAIR

 The San Joaquin County Office of STEM Programs reserves the right to disqualify any projects which exhibit unsafe practices.

 The San Joaquin County STEAM Fair is open to all K-12 students who attend school in San Joaquin County and have a teacher or qualified adult sponsor.
-The STEAM Fair is a secondary fair.
-Therefore, all projects submitted must first be evaluated/judged at a preliminary school site competition.
-The STEAM Fair is a qualifying fair for the California State Science and Engineering Fair (CSEF).

 What support might you provide your student?